 In this Geometry course, students will use visualization and spatial reasoning to analyze characteristics and properties of geometric shapes, often through the use of a transformation.
 They will identify and justify, formally and informally, geometric relationships and apply the ideas of transformation and symmetry to analyze problems involving congruence and similarity.
 Students will apply their understanding of coordinate geometry and algebra to prove and understand relationships about lines, figures, and transformations.

-The course culminates in a NYS Regents exam.
-Prerequisite: One credit in Algebra I

-221 ALGEBRA II (R) 🛠
+The course culminates with a NYS Regents exam.
+Prerequisite: One credit in Algebra I 221 ALGEBRA II (R) 🛠 Grade Level: 10-12 1.0 Credits:

-- (

-Grade Level: 10-12

-Credits: 1.0

 In Algebra II, students will represent, analyze, and solve a variety of problems algebraically.
 They will use algebra to recognize, use, and represent patterns, relations, and functions.
 They will collect, organize, display, analyze, and make predictions from data.
 In trigonometry, they will learn to use trigonometric graphs to solve theoretical and practical problems.
 A deeper and more complex understanding and application of concepts of probability are included in the standards for this course.

-The course culminates in a NYS Regents exam.
+The course culminates with a NYS Regents exam.

-Prerequisite: One credit in Algebra I and one credit in Geometry 208 MATH EXPLORATIONS \ Grade Level: 11-12 Credits: 1.0 This course provides students the opportunity to engage with mathematical concepts utilizing a project-based approach.
+Prerequisite: One credit in Algebra I and one credit in Geometry 208 MATH EXPLORATIONS Grade Level: 11-12 Credits: 1.0 This course provides students the opportunity to engage with mathematical concepts utilizing a project-based approach.
 Students will begin the year learning how to effectively problem solve both individually and when working in groups, and develop a positive mindset towards mathematics.
 Topics in the course include Investigating the Stock Market, the role of Crytopgraphy in encoding/decoding of messages, number systems, key mathematicians in history and the types of careers that are founded in mathematics, linear programming, and mathematics in the world of finance.
 The course will culminate with a unit on math in our world where students explore how mathematics is embedded in key aspects of the world we live in.
-Prerequisite: Two credits in math and passing an Algebra Regents exam 508 MATH AND FINANCIAL APPLICATIONS Grade Level: 11-12 Credits: 1.0 In this course, students will learn about the mathematics involved in both personal and business finance.
+Prerequisite: Two credits in math and passing an Algebra Regents exam 508 MATH AND FINANCIAL APPLICATIONS Grade Level: 11-12 Credits: 10 In this course, students will learn about the mathematics involved in both personal and business finance.
 Topics related to personal and business finances include: gross income, net income, budgeting, loans, bank accounts, credit investments and insurance.
 Prerequisite: Two credits in math and passing the Algebra I Regents exam This course is not intended for students who have successfully passed the Algebra II Regents exam.
-231 PRE-CALCULUS \ Grade Level: 11-12 Credits: 1.0 This year-long course will prepare students for the study of calculus.
+231 PRE-CALCULUS Grade Level: 11-12 Credits: 1.0 This year-long course will prepare students for the study of calculus.
 Topics include advanced algebraic techniques, the algebra of functions, polynomial equations, limits of sequences and functions, properties of the graphs of polynomial, rational logarithmic and exponential functions, along with the graphs and application of trigonometry.
 The use of a graphing calculator is integrated throughout the course in addition to skills without the use of a calculator.
 This curriculum prepares students for the Advanced Placement Calculus course in high school or for college course work in Calculus.
-Prerequisite: One credit in Algebra II 237 CALCULUS AB (AP) \ Grade Level: 11-12 Credits: 1.0 For students planning a STEM career, AP Calculus could be an appropriate choice for math elective credit.
-Students learn foundational concepts of differential and integral calculus.
-The Advanced Placement exam as administered by the College Entrance Examination Board must be taken in May.
-A graphing calculator is required.
-Prerequisite: One credit in Pre-Calculus 238 STATISTICS (AP) \ Grade Level: 11-12 1.0 Credits:
+Prerequisite: One credit in Algebra II 237 CALCULUS AB (AP) 11-12 Grade Level: